Tuesday, 4 April 2017

 • You may think that a combination of high load factors, high aircraft utilisation, and expansion at congested airports are performance indicators to be proud of, without knowing that they are the causes of hidden disruption losses in cost and revenue and sunk investments that surpass the expected benefits.

-• You may think that the crew shortage reported as the reason for frequent and costly delays may increase disruption risk and are considering investing in more crew.
+• You may think that the crew shortage reported as the reason for frequent and costly delays may increase disruption risk and may consider investing in more crew.
 This can turn out to be a wrong decision if you didn’t consider that crew shortage could have been caused by more frequent schedule changes due to reduced stock of aircraft spare parts as a result of cost saving measures, or some other reason that haven't been fixed.

 • You may think that you will increase competitiveness by reducing fares on routes where you are losing passengers, without knowing that even your most loyal customers will never come back because of the way they were treated during and after their disrupted travel and because of poor services and lack of care when they needed it most.